newchuyalong/libgdx-learning/Bullet-physics.md

 ```

 ## <a id="Comparing_classes"></a>Comparing classes ##
 You can compare wrapper classes using the `equals()` method, which checks if the classes both wrap the same native class.
 To get the pointer to the underlying C++ class you can use the `getCPointer` method of the specific object.
-You can also compare these pointers to check if Java classes wrap the same C++ class.
+You can also compare these pointers to check whether the Java classes wrap the same C++ class.

 ## <a id="Common_classes"></a>Common classes ##
 Bullet uses some classes also available in the libgdx core.
 While these bullet classes are available for you to use, the wrapper tries to use the libgdx class where possible.
-Currently this is implemented for:
+Currently these are implemented for:

 | *Bullet* | *Libgdx* |
 |:--------:|:--------:|